Want to know calories burned in a sauna?

 One of the most common types of sauna is undoubtedly the wood-burning sauna.

-As its name implies, wood is used to heat the sauna room and the sauna rocks.
+As its name implies, wood is burnt and used to heat the sauna room and the sauna rocks.
 The wood-burning sauna is generally low in humidity and high in temperature.

 There are saunas that are electrically heated as well.